MedicineStick/Caffemodel_Compress/README.md

 # Caffemodel_Compress
 A c++ project what performing CNN channel pruning

-It's an idea I've had floating around for a while , You can perform channel pruning on your trained caffemodel by using this tool, A XML file you should rewrite first, then do a little path change in main.cpp ,and build it whth your local IDE.
+It's an idea I've had floating around for a while , You can perform channel pruning on your trained caffemodel by using this tool, A XML file you should rewrite first, then do a little path change in main.cpp ,and build it with your local IDE.

-note: We do not support to prune a convolution layer which subsequent to a eltwise layer for now, I know it's a little non-reboost , but I still working on it .
+note: Caffemodel_Compress does not support to prune a convolution layer which subsequent to a eltwise layer for now, I know it's a little non-reboost , but still I'm working on it .